 Celia Fiennes was born in 1662 in Wiltshire but she had very different ideas about what a woman of her time should be and how they should behave.
-Celia refused to be bound by convention and she never married.
+The daughter of a wealthy politician Celia refused to be bound by convention and she never married.
 At a time when making a journey for its own sake was a new and rather racy idea, Celia became an enthusiastic traveller.

 She wrote in her diary that her journeys helped her “to regain [her] health by variety and change of aire and exercise”.
 It seems that Celia, like myself, found meaning in her life from seeing, experiencing and finding out about different people and places.

 This of course was a time when travel was for most people an arduous necessity that took planning and resolve.
 The first stage-coaches didn’t appear in Cornwall until 1790.
 Nearly one hundred years after Celia’s travels.
 And even then the 100 mile journey from Exeter to Falmouth took 2 whole days.
 (About the same time as the A30 on an August Bank Holiday weekend then.)

 But Celia was her own boss.
 She had her own agenda and she did it all riding side-saddle in a frock.
 She completed her “Great Journey to Newcastle and Cornwall” in 1698 on a horse accompanied by just one or sometimes two servants.
 And of course as you might have guessed apart from my admiration for her as an independently minded woman it is her descriptions of Cornwall that also interest me.

 After a rather dramatic hour-long crossing of the River Tamar from Devon (there was no bridge at Saltash in those days) during which she catches a cold and wishes she had never started, one of the first places that Celia visited was Looe.
 Here she describes crossing “a little arme of the sea on a bridge of 14 arches”.